gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 This allows us to `unreserve` the reservation if it hasn't been consumed by the end of the block.
 Depending on the specifics, we can also choose to `raise` if the reservation hasn't been consumed, to notify the users that their code has a problem.

 With this API in place, we have dramatically reduced the surface for error.
-The objects in play will naturally guide the our users towars the correct way to use our API, and even if they don't, it won't compromise the correctness of our system.
+The objects in play will naturally guide the our users towards the correct way to use our API, and even if they don't, it won't compromise the correctness of our system.

 Opinions may vary, but in mine, we haven't sacrificed ergonomics by the slightest to get here, either.